 |Humidity||High humidity (60-90%)|

-Naturally found in shaded areas, Biophytum sensitivum does not require a great deal of light to thrive.
+Naturally found in shaded areas, Biophytum sensitivum requires minimal lighting to thrive.

-Bright, indirect light is best, but it’ll handle medium light just fine too.
-Definitely keep out of direct sunlight to protect the delicate leaves.
+That said, it’ll handle medium light just fine, too.
+Just make sure to keep it out of direct sunlight to protect the delicate leaves.

-As a plant species native to wetlands and riparian areas, Biophytum sensitivum loves to be consistently wet.
-Probably more so than most other closed terrarium plants, so try to pair it with the more moisture loving plants so you can provide a wet enough environment for it.
+As a plant species native to wetlands and riparian areas, Biophytum sensitivum loves to be consistently moist.

 Temperature & Humidity

-It’s an annual plant, so in the wild they typically wouldn’t last longer than a year, but it a terrarium they’ll last plenty longer than that (especially if you remove the flowers early when you see them).
+It’s an annual plant, so in the wild, they typically wouldn’t last longer than a year.
+But in a terrarium, they’ll last plenty longer than that (especially if you remove the flowers early when you see them).